carvel-dev/carvel/site/content/blog/terraform-carvel-provider.md

 }
 ```
 ## Overlaying using _ytt_
-We can use [_ytt_](https://github.com/vmware-tanzu/carvel-ytt) to template and apply overlays to our manifests.
+We can use [_ytt_](https://github.com/vmware-tanzu/carvel-ytt) to template and apply overlays to our manifests, this allows our manifests to be dynamic.
 In this blog, we will be asking _ytt_ to apply an overlay that ensures that all Deployment resources spawn one replica.

 ```terraform
 data "carvel_ytt" "guestbook" {